gecko0307/dagon2/doc/asset-format.md

 ## Chunk Table

-Data in DAF is stored as arrays of structures (each structure must be aligned to the multiple of 4 bytes).
+Data in DAF is stored as arrays of structures (each structure must be 4-byte aligned).
 Each such array is called a chunk.
 The element structures of a chunk encode asset objects.
 The core format defines several standard chunks: Entities, Meshes, Materials, etc. All chunks are optional.
 Objects in chunks can reference other objects by indices.

 The chunk table is the global scene index, an array of DAFChunk structures.
 Each DAFChunk points to the location of a chunk in the file.